AndyObtiva/glimmer/README.markdown

 helps you get started just like true building scaffolding helps construction workers, civil engineers, and architects.

 Glimmer scaffolding goes way beyond just scaffolding the app files that Rails does.
-It also packages it and launches it, getting you to a running state of an advanced "Hello, World!"
-Glimmer application.
+It also packages it and launches it, getting you to a running and delivered state of an advanced "Hello, World!"
+Glimmer application right off the bat.

 This should greatly facilitate building a new Glimmer app by helping you be productive and focus on app details while letting Glimmer scaffolding take care of initial app file structure concerns, such as adding: